stolk/chiaplotgraph/README.md

 ## Introduction

-The chiaplottgraph tool will graph Chia Plotting activity in a linux terminal.
+The chiaplotgraph tool will graph Chia Plotting activity in a linux terminal.
 Use a 24-bit colour terminal, like xterm or gnome-terminal.

 ## Building